Basic language elements

 (*CRLF)

-By the use of these three modifiers, you can specify which new line characters are considered by the special characters ^, $ and .(period).
+Specifies which newline characters are considered by the special characters ^, $ and .(dot).

 Captures